Driving in Prague and the Czech Republic

 Czech Motorway payment

-If you use any highway designated as D (Dalnice) i.e D1 runs between Prague and Brno, D7 runs Prague to the border at Rozvadov via Plzen, you have to buy the Motorway Toll Vignette.
-Instructions on how to correctly use the vignette are available at the point of sale in Czech, English, French and German.
-Prices will change but the way it works stays the same.
+If you use any highway designated as D (Dalnice) i.e D1 runs between Prague and Brno, D5 runs Prague to the border at Rozvadov via Plzen, D8 runs from Prague towards Dresden, you have to buy the Motorway Vignette.

 Czech Road Services